The CGP web site has been moved to here and the domain name cartesiangp.co.uk no longer exists.

 The CGP paper on atari games also attracted lots of media attention (see publications).

-What is Julian upto?
+What is Julian up to right now?

 CGP Brain project